creeveyf/quantum_bio_mps/refactoring/docs/docs/index.md

 The greater economy in gates is illustrated clearly, the discrete jumps in gate count indicate an increase in the number of qubits required to encode the genome.

-Even without optimisation, the economy of this approach makes clear that the MPS approach can provide a more favourable encoding than pure QisKit.
+Even without optimisation, the economy of this approach makes clear that MPS can provide a more favourable encoding than pure QisKit.
 We relegate the discussion of the optimisation to future documentation for now.